-fluxes are also available, with the latter flux measurements enabling the evaluation of the JULES fluxes.
-Cumulative evapotranspiration (ET) are derived from the half hourly LE measurements.
-The observations for evaluating the model include soil measurements of soil moisture along with plant measurements including canopy height (measured every 10 days), above ground dry weight biomass (taken at four field locations) and LAI; biomass and LAI are destructive measurements repeated up to six times per crop cycle (Garrigues et al., 2015a).
+The observations for evaluating the model include canopy height (measured every 10 days), above ground dry weight biomass (taken at four field locations) and LAI; biomass and LAI are destructive measurements repeated up to six times per crop cycle (Garrigues et al., 2015a).
 Sensible (H) and latent heat (LE) flux measurements are available for several years enabling the evaluation of the JULES fluxes.
 Cumulative evapotranspiration (ET) are derived from the half hourly LE measurements.
 More information is documented in Garrigues et al. (2015a) regarding the site and the observations available.
 These continuous measurements of surface fluxes provided by the Avignon dataset are a unique resource for evaluating land surface models (LSMs) and for testing and implementing more irregular crop rotations in LSMs.

-4.2 Indiaobservations
+4.2 India

-5 The four India locations (gridboxes) selected for analysis in this study are shown on a map of South Asia in Fig. 3 (plot a) with smaller inset plots (b, c and d) focusing on the sequential cropping region being considered across the states of Uttar Pradesh and Bihar.
+The four India locations (gridboxes) selected for analysis in this study are shown on a map of South Asia in Fig. 3 (plot a) with smaller inset plots (b, c and d) focusing on the sequential cropping region being considered across the states of Uttar Pradesh and Bihar.
 The climate of this region is summarized in Appendix B Figure B.1, which shows the timeseries of the average precipitation (a), temperatures (b), and vapour pressure deficit (VPD) (c) at each of these four gridboxes.
 The different crop seasons are emphasized by the different colour shading, with yellow for wheat and pink for rice.
-The temperatures (Fig. B.1b) 0 rarely reach the lower cardinal temperatures set in the model (Th) shown for rice (green) or wheat (orange), however the high temperatures do exceed the maximum cardinal temperatures (Tm) for these crops, especially those set for wheat.
+The temperatures (Fig. B.1b) rarely reach the lower cardinal temperatures set in the model (T_b) shown for rice (green) or wheat (orange), however the high temperatures do exceed the maximum cardinal temperatures (T_m) for these crops, especially those set for wheat.
 In general EastBi is cooler than the other locations in more of the years, with the two locations in Uttar Pradesh often being the warmest.
 The precipitation at each location is variable (Fig. B.1a) with variation in the distribution of precipitation through the monsoon period which could be important for crop yields.
 Challinor et al. (2004), for example, found that in two seasons with similar rainfall totals, the distribution of the rainfall during the growing season strongly affected groundnut crop yield.
 There is also a clear seasonal cycle in the vapour pressure deficit (VPD), increasing toward the end of the wheat season and decreasing into the rice season.
 EastBi generally has the lowest VPD, with WestUP and EastUP usually the highest throughout the timeseries shown (Fig. B.1).
-These timeseries show that there is a gradual change in conditions from west to east.
+These timeseries show that there is a gradual change in conditions from west to east across Uttar Pradesh and Bihar with increasing humidity and rainfall and decreasing maximum temperatures from west to east.

 District level area and production data from the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT, 2015) are used to calculate district level yields.
-These are then gridded at the resolution of the ERA-Interim Era-Interim data (0.25°) to ensure that the scale of simulated and observed yields matched.
+These are then gridded at the resolution of the ERA-Interim data (0.25°) to ensure that the scale of simulated and observed yields matched.
 We also show average crop yield observations for three, 5-year periods (Ray et al., 2012a) between 1993 and 2007 (1993-1997, 1997-2003, 2003-2007).
 Data from Ray et al. (2012a) is made available via Ray et al. (2012b).
 Ray et al. (2012b) are based on previous publications (Monfreda et al., 2008; Ramankutty et al., 2008).
 All the observations used include the period of the single gridbox simulations, which are from 1991-2007.
 We show both of these datasets to highlight that there is a range in the estimates of yield for this region.